sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 ## No performance reviews

 No performance reviews should happen.
 This applies to both teams and individuals.
-There should be mechanisms to fire bad actors and bad hires - as described below - but these involve a collective and subjective decision.
+There should be mechanisms to fire bad actors and bad hires, as described below, but these involve a collective and subjective decision.

 Nobody gets normally reviewed in terms of performance.
 People are not compared, as they're not equivalent.
-Teams are compared, with the only goal of collectively improve the ways of working across the teams.
+Teams are compared, with the only goal of collectively improving the ways of working across the teams.

+## No feature branches

+No other branch that the main branch should ever be used.
+Each team should push small increments directly to the remote main branch, after having run all tests locally.
+Whenever the main branch gets broken, the team should stop what they're doing and fix it forward, rather than rolling back.

+Locally, the code should go from a working state to another working state, incrementally and iteratively, rather than be allowed to become broken before being fixed again.

+## Releases happen every day

+Releases should happen continuously, every day, without coordination, in an uneventful way.
+Each commit that's pushed to the main branch should be automatically built, tested, packaged, and deployed.
+People shouldn't even be aware of when the code is being released.
+Product releases that need sales or marketing support should be enabled with feature flags after they were already released in the dark, with all the communications and campaigns they might need.

+Avoiding releases after a specific hour, or on specific days, e.g., on Fridays is a red flag.
+Any coordinated release approach e.g., code freezes, tags, "keeping an eye on it" is also a red flag.

+## Only production

+Production should be the only permanent environment.
+People should use internal tenants and users for exploratory testing, smoke tests, live demos, etc.

+Changes so dangerous than they are impossible to feature-flag or blue/green should be rare.
+In those cases, an ephemeral detached copy of the production environment should be created with infrastructure as code, and the dangerous changes or the intense testing can happen there.

+Having dev, test, or staging environments is a red flag.

+## Sustainable pace

+Working hours should include 5 hours a day of collaborative work, plus 2 hours of learning activities.
+Holidays should be unlimited, with a minimum of 25 days a year plus the national holidays.

+People should have flexibility in terms of working from home and working hours, but the expectation is that, on most days, during core hours, the whole team is synchronously working together in the same physical location.

 ##### TODO

 - Bad actors and bad hires get fired (how? by who? when? after trying what? how do people get fired? how do teams get dissolved?)
 - Executives, managers, experts, and cross-functional leads
-- No individual or team performance review
-- Releases happen every day (Fridays included)
-- Working hours (5 hours a day of collaborative work, plus learning activities; unlimited holidays, minimum 30 a year + national holidays)
-- Exactly one environment (production, with internal tenants and users)
-- Continuous delivery (integration, delivery, and deployment)
 - Products, not projects
     - No budgets (allocate money when and if needed, never freeze it)
     - No estimates (build first and sell second, never tell customers when things will get done)
-- Teams own the way they work (hiring, firing, onboarding, practices)